 How to become a member

-Important note on required documents: Please incorporate CV, publications (if applicable) and proposals from 2 Ordinary ETA members into one PDF before uploading.
+Important note on required documents: Please incorporate CV (in English), publications (if applicable) and proposals from 2 Ordinary ETA members into one PDF before uploading.

 Criteria for Application for Membership

-Membership shall consist of Honorary, Ordinary, Junior, Corresponding, Senior, and Corporate members.
+Membership shall consist of Honorary, Ordinary, Junior, Corresponding, Emeritus and Corporate members.

 a) Honorary membership is conferred upon persons of great distinction who have rendered exceptional service to the study of the thyroid gland.
 Honorary membership shall be limited to ten persons.

 b) Ordinary membership is confined to those whose present and established interest is the experimental or clinical investigation of the thyroid gland and its diseases and whose residence or place of work is in Europe or any country bordering the Mediterranean Sea.